Encore!

 Using FigJam, Notion, and Pinterest, I led the creation of sticky note boards, mind maps, and game design documents that guided the game’s later development through core principles and goals.

-The team identified that it is challenging to innovate on the core gameplay of most rhythm games (tapping notes to the beat).
-Thus, our innovation stems from the supporting systems and rules of the game.
+The team identified that it is challenging to innovate on the core gameplay of most rhythm games.

 Key Game Systems